ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 console.log(ctx.emoji) // 🍌
 ```

-Svelte doesn't change how JavaScript works — you need a mechanism that when invoked returns the latest value:
+Svelte doesn't change how JavaScript works — you need a mechanism which gets and returns the latest value:

 ```ts:example
 let emoji = '🍌'